 Invoice factoring has been used widely by large businesses throughout Australia for decades.
 It is however only recently that smaller businesses are starting to take advantage of the cash flow benefits which can be achieved using this funding method.
 It is important to understand the different types of invoice financing available to ensure you pick the most suitable option for your business.

-The simplest and most popular form of invoice financing, single or spot invoice finance is exactly what you’d expect.
+Single or spot invoice finance is exactly what you’d expect.
 As a business you can pick and choose one single invoice, or a batch of invoices you would like to be paid and access the cash flow only as you require it.

 With partial ledger invoice financing the business can pick and choose which debtors in their accounts receivable they would like to turn into cashflow.
 A flexible option which allows the business owner to capitalise on profitable customers while leaving out invoices they expect to be paid quickly.

 As the name suggest, all of turnover invoice financing involves a factoring company providing a credit facility to the full value of your outstanding invoices.
 This tends to be a popular option for businesses who are looking to rapidly expand and require access to as much cash flow as possible.